International sanctions during the Russian invasion of Ukraine: 2022

 In December 2022, when the European Union implemented its oil embargo and price cap on Russian crude, economic news channels reported a drop of Russian oil exports by 54% in the first week.
 A number of oil companies were no longer using Russian cargoes, including Shell corporation and ExxonMobil.
 But Russia was already sending nearly 90% of its oil to Asia before the sanctions were implemented.
 Shipowners in Asia as well were reportedly less likely to transport Russian crude after the European sanctions came into force.
 In late 2022, the Russian economy's relative resilience to Western sanctions was tested when financial sanctions seriously impacted Russia's VTB Bank, the country's No. 2 lender.
 VTB bank has frozen assets abroad worth around 600 billion roubles, and then purchased Otkritie FC Bank to make up for the loss (Italy's UniCredit was initially interested in a takeover).
 The Bank of Russia agreed to the sale for 233 billion roubles in cash and treasury bonds, increasing the share-value for Moscow-listed VTB.
 Dominant lender Sberbank, however, was less affected by financial sanctions and produced a quarterly profit.
 The central bank announced a bail-out of 555 billion roubles, and with the recent sale of Otkritie obtained a refund of 352 billion roubles.

+In combination with the transition to renewable energy in Europe, European sanctions against Russian coal forced Russia to accelerate the shift of its coal exports to Asia.
+However, the limited capacity of the Trans-Siberian Railway remained a bottleneck for Russia's eastern reorientation.

 According to Russian calculations, the country's economy shrank by 2.5% in 2022, showing better dynamics than expected by Western analysts.
 Both Russia's current trade account balance and foreign currency reserves increased significantly due to decreased imports from Western countries.
-Because of the increased expenditure for the 2022 Russian invasion of Ukraine, Moscow posted a record budget deficit of USD 47.3 billion in 2022 (2.3% of GDP).
-Some of the reduction in trade with Western Europe was compensated by a record trade balance with China, USD 190 billion in 2022.
+Because of the increased expenditure for the 2022 Russian invasion of Ukraine, Moscow posted a record budget deficit of US$47.3 billion in 2022 (2.3% of GDP).
+Some of the reduction in trade with Western Europe was compensated by a record trade balance with China, US$190 billion in 2022.
 The Russian state as well as its citizens purchased a record amount of gold from Russian banks in 2022 (64 to 67 metric tons) due to tax-free profit from gold sales, and economic instability from Western sanctions.
 Gold, which significantly increased in value in late 2022 and early 2023, is seen as another backbone of the Russian economy.
 Russia attempts to create a gold-backed stablecoin to support its foreign trade in light of ongoing sanctions.